-When a user runs a query, Explore determines which tables contain the required metrics and attributes and if the tables need to be joined.
-If the required metrics and attributes are located in one table then no connections (or joins) are made.
+When a user runs a query, Explore determines which tables contain the required metrics and attributes and whether the tables need to be joined.
+If the required metrics and attributes are located in one table, then no connections (or joins) are made.
 An example of this is a report that counts ticket IDs by status.

 However, if the required metrics and attributes are in multiple data tables, then the tables will be joined.
 An example of this is a report that counts ticket updates by assignee name.
 In this case, the Ticket updates, Tickets, and Users tables are joined to generate the result.

 Explore data tables are connected using the LEFT JOIN method.
 This means that when the tables are joined, the query returns all rows from the table on the left, even if there are no matches from the table on the right.
 In the example above, a count of ticket IDs by assignee name will return all tickets with or without an assignee.

 In some cases, it is technically not possible to store data in multiple data tables due to the high volume of the data or high speed of the query execution required.
 An example of this is the Backlog dataset.
 This uses only one table for storing data.